 MDU Reinsurance Ltd is based in Guernsey and its primary function is to provide access to global reinsurance markets for the business.

 The MDU has a zero-tolerance approach to slavery and human trafficking in its business and supply chains.
 It is committed to acting ethically and with integrity in all its business dealings and relationships.
-Whilst working on a stand-alone anti-modern slavery and human trafficking policy, we have long-established procedures to conduct checks to ensure that staff can legally work in the UK and no-one working for the MDU earns less than the living wage.
+We have long-established procedures to conduct checks to ensure that staff can legally work in the UK and no-one working for the MDU earns less than the living wage.
 We also have procedures providing appropriate protection for staff reporting concerns about non-compliance with laws, regulations and codes of practice relevant to our business.

 The MDU board and senior management were briefed on the requirements of the Act.

-Going forward, we will assess new suppliers for modern slavery and human trafficking risk.
+Going forward, we will continue to assess new suppliers for modern slavery and human trafficking risk.